 There can be very few pike anglers who have not been inspired by Barrie, having their fishing changed and improved on all sorts of levels.

-After short postings to University College London, Cambridge, the Natural History Museum and Trinity College Dublin he returned to the geology department in Cambridge in 1969.
+After short postings to University College London, the University of Cambridge, the Natural History Museum and Trinity College Dublin, he returned to the geology department at Cambridge in 1969.
 Here he remained as lecturer, reader and professor, becoming a Life Fellow of Emmanuel College.

-His academic career is quite staggering, publishing more than 270 papers, winning the Geological Society’s Lyell Medal in 1997 and becoming Emeritus Professor in Palaeontology and Biostratigraphy at Cambridge, as well as curator of the Sedgwick Museum.
+His academic career is quite staggering.
+He published more than 270 papers, winning the Geological Society’s Lyell Medal in 1997 and becoming Emeritus Professor in Palaeontology and Biostratigraphy at Cambridge, as well as curator of the Sedgwick Museum.